Theatrhythm Final Fantasy

-Theatrhythm Final Fantasy is a rhythm video game, developed by indieszero and published by Square Enix for Nintendo 3DS and iOS.
+Theatrhythm Final Fantasy is a 2012 rhythm video game developed by indieszero and sAs and published by Square Enix for the Nintendo 3DS.
 Based on the Final Fantasy video game franchise, the game involves using the touch screen in time to various pieces of music from the series.
-The game was released in Japan in February 2012, and in North America, Australia and Europe in July 2012.
 An iOS version was released in December 2012.
 A sequel, Theatrhythm Final Fantasy: Curtain Call, was released in 2014.
 A third game based on the Dragon Quest series, Theatrhythm Dragon Quest, was released in 2015.
 An arcade game, Theatrhythm Final Fantasy: All-Star Carnival, was released in 2016.
-A second sequel, Theatrhythm Final Bar Line, was announced on September 13, 2022 for the Nintendo Switch and PlayStation 4, released on February 16, 2023.
+A second sequel, Theatrhythm Final Bar Line, was released on February 16, 2023, for Nintendo Switch and PlayStation 4.

 Gameplay

 Theatrhythm Final Fantasy is a rhythm video game.
-Players take control of four Final Fantasy characters, and select a Final Fantasy game from the first Final Fantasy to Final Fantasy XIII.
+Players take control of four Final Fantasy characters, and select a game from the first Final Fantasy to XIII.
 Each game has three stages: field, battle, and event.
 Each stage features different game mechanics than the others; once a stage is completed, the characters level up.
 The difficulty level can be changed in order to make it appealing to "beginners and rhythm masters alike".
 Throughout the game, players can unlock music and movie scenes.
 The gameplay requires players to tap on the screen in correct spots to the beat of the music playing.
 Within the main game section "Series Mode", there are 3 unique stage styles: Field (Overworld) Music, Battle Music, and Event (Dramatic) Music, as well as the option to play through the opening and ending themes.